darinz/PSL/README.md

 3. **Follow the structured learning path**
    - Start with `01_introduction/` for foundational concepts
    - Progress to `02_linear_regression/` for advanced regression methods
+   - Continue with `03_variable_selection_regularization/` for regularization techniques
+   - Explore `04_regression_trees/` for tree-based methods
+   - Study `05_nonlinear_regression/` for nonlinear modeling approaches
    - Use the PDF references in `reference/` for additional reading

 4. **Study the materials systematically**
    - Read the markdown notes for theoretical understanding
    - Run the code examples to reinforce concepts
-   - Review visualizations in `img/` directories for intuitive understanding
+   - Review visualizations in `img/` directories and `_images/` for intuitive understanding

 5. **Practice and experiment**
    - Modify parameters in simulation scripts
    - Apply concepts to your own datasets
    - Compare Python and R implementations
+   - Explore interactive visualizations for nonlinear methods

 ## Contributing